 A lot of people argue that you should only stockpile items with a long shelf life.
 And I’ve given you quite a list of such items.
 But why not take things further?

 For example, I have a feeling eggs are going to have a lot of value post-SHTF.
 But you can’t start stockpiling them now, can you?
 They are fragile and unless stored carefully, they have a pretty short shelf-life.
-You could raise chickens so that you have a steady supply of fresh eggs available for bartering post-SHTF.
+You could raise chickens so that you have a steady supply of fresh eggs available for consumption or for bartering post-SHTF.

 The point I’m trying to make is that everything can be used for bartering purposes: fruit, veggies, energy, labor, various skills.
 In a word: EVERYTHING.
 If you can store it properly or figure out how to have a steady supply when it’s needed.